-A&E Television Networks LLC, which airs the History channel, said viewers were fooled into watching a similarly-named rival channel run by a Discovery Communications Inc. (DISCA) unit.
+A&E Television Networks LLC, which airs the History channel, said viewers were fooled into watching a similarly-named rival channel run by a Discovery Communications Inc. (DISCA:US) unit.

 A&E claims Discovery infringed its History channel trademark when it renamed one of its channels “Discovery History” in 2010 and is seeking a London court order blocking the Silver Spring, Maryland-based company’s use of “History.”

 “People are watching their channels thinking they are watching ours,” A&E’s lawyer, James Mellor, said at the start of a five-day trial.
 That’s “going to have some impact on viewing figures and will have some impact on revenues.”

 History, formerly known as The History Channel, is the second most-watched of the fact-based pay-TV stations in the U.K., according to A&E court documents.
 Both Discovery History and History are known for “documentaries about tanks trundling across the Russian steppe,” said Judge Peter Smith, who said he watched them regularly.

 A&E will present viewers as witnesses during the trial who told the New York-based broadcaster they’d been deceived by the Discovery History name, to show “what real people think,” Mellor said.